lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Inheritance.md

 1. These rules must be applied as an ordered list, with earlier rules taking precidence over later rules.
 1. Magical traits are almost always inherited following magical rules.
 However, periodically these rules stop working for no known reason.
 Whether or not these rules work is determined on a _per trait_ basis.
 1. Any time these rules stop working, there is a significant drop in any behavior that cannot be explained by normal (mundane) natural philosophy,
     - Inexpecable behavior, while it might get vanishingly small, will never _fully_ disappear.
     - It takes multiple generations for any inexplicable behavior to reach the point where it can be described as "vanishingly small."
-1. Most magical creatures are a mix of magical and non-magical traits.
+1. Most magical creatures, including the nephilim, are a mix of magical and non-magical traits.
 For any given creature, the vast majority of traits seem to follow Mendelian genetics most of the time.
 1. For hereditary magical traits (including where appropriate, the ability to directly use magic), heredity is closely linked to gender.
 A male child will be more likely to inherit from his father, then next most likely to inherit from both parents, then from his mother.
 The reverse is true for a female child.
 1. With any magical trait, there is a possibility of something truly bizarre happening.
 Some scholars blame these bizzare occurances on angelic and/or demonic intervention in heredity.
+Private revelation strongly supports this interpretation.
 1. The ability to wield magic is not inherited as a single trait.
 Rather, there are 9 different traits associated with the ability to actively use magic (as differentiated from being passively magical).
 Interestingly, the magical community itself is either unaware or actively denies this knowledge.
-1. Magic can be inherently corrupting.[^241123-1] If you actively use magic that is in fact inherently corrupting, this corruption is itself inheritable much like concupisence itself is inheritable.
+1. Magic can be inherently corrupting[^241123-1] (that is some magic appears to inherently change the nature of the user).
+If you actively use magic that is in fact inherently corrupting, this corruption is itself inheritable much like concupisence itself is inheritable.
 The corrupting effects of magic can be felt in both the user _and_ the next _four_ generations.
+The nephilim have a *very* poor understanding of what is and is not inherently corrupting, with different communities having both very different and widely contradicting lists of magic to avoid and magic that is safe to use.
-1. All magic that _requires_ an emotional content (unforgivables require hatred, the patronus requires positive emotions, so on) is inherently corrupting.
+1. The Church believes that all magic that _requires_ an emotional content (unforgivables require hatred, the patronus requires positive emotions, so on) is inherently corrupting.
     - "Corrupting" here does not mean "evil" but rather "tends to change (corrupt) the user."